jacob-long/dpm/README.md

 flexibility afforded by SEM.
 This package will reshape your data, specify the model properly, and fit it with `lavaan`.

-Note: This software is in development.
-It is best to cross-reference all results with xtdpdml for Stata.
+If a result doesn’t seem right, it would be a good idea to cross-reference it with `xtdpdml` for Stata.
 Go to
-<https://www3.nd.edu/~rwilliam/dynamic/> to learn about xtdpdml and the
+<https://www3.nd.edu/~rwilliam/dynamic/> to learn about `xtdpdml` and
-underlying method.
+the underlying method.
 You may also be interested in the article by Paul Allison, Richard Williams, and Enrique Moral-Benito in **Socius**, accessible [here](http://journals.sagepub.com/doi/full/10.1177/2378023117710578).